 The headline “FOR SALE” also doesn’t bury the image in the background and the other contact details.
 However, it does an excellent job of catching any reader’s attention due to its heavy nature.

 9. Striking Images by Time Magazine

-For a weekly news magazine that relies on readership to keep their business in full swing, images are of utmost importance.
+For a weekly news magazine that relies on readership to keep its business in full swing, images are of utmost importance.
 And the first way to grab their audience’s attention is through their magazine covers.

 This Time magazine cover centers on a decades-long stigma on breastfeeding in public.
-And the company didn’t think twice about capturing this mom-and-child bond that they put it front and center.
+And the company didn’t think twice about capturing this mom-and-child bond; they put it front and center.
 Magazine covers like this could have everyone buzzing for months or even years, which is what Time hoped to achieve.

 10. White Space by Apple

-Gone are the days when designers have to fill the entire medium with images — white space is in and for a good reason.
-Negative space or white space allows the eyes to relax and process information efficiently.
+Gone are the days when designers have to fill the entire medium with images — white space is in, and for a good reason.
+Negative or white space allows the eyes to relax and process information efficiently.
 It also makes the design clean and crisp, which can be suitable for brands that bet their bottom dollar on reliability, respectability, and elegance.
 Take a cue from Apple’s email newsletter.

 Why Brands Need To Invest In Cool Graphic Design